Boolean data in Python

 Comparing values

-Boolean values often appear as a result of comparison:
+Boolean values often come up as the result of a comparison:

 Python 3.13